 Why do you want to study this major?

-This is a standard question for admission interview.
-But still many students don’t prepare adequately for this important question.
+This is a standard question for an admission interview.
+But still, many students don’t prepare adequately for this important question.
 Their answers tend to be short, uninteresting and unconvincing.
 There are a few things you can include in a good answer.

 Don’t say I choose SMU because it’s near to my house, or you guys have lower admission cut-off point (if that’s the case), or I want to get the scholarship from the university.
 Even though they may be part of the true reasons of you applying, just keep them to yourself.